VirologyCharite/prseq/README.md

 ## Benchmarks

-We benchmark prseq against BioPython and a pure C implementation to demonstrate performance characteristics.
+We benchmark prseq against BioPython, pure Python, and a C implementation to demonstrate performance characteristics.
 The benchmark generates synthetic FASTA and FASTQ files with 500,000 sequences ranging from 100-20,000 bases each, then measures throughput (MB/s) for parsing.